Instructions for installing the Haskell implementation of Dung's argumentation frameworks (AFs)

-For definitions, explanations, and examples of Dung's argumentation framework and its implementation see the accompanying paper Towards a framework for the implementation and verification of translations between argumentation models and A principled approach to the implementation of argumentation models.
+For definitions, explanations, and examples of Dung's argumentation framework and its implementation see the accompanying papers: Towards a framework for the implementation and verification of translations between argumentation models and A principled approach to the implementation of argumentation models.

 There is also extensive documentation and examples available (with source code) on Hackage as the Dung Cabal package, in specific the examples file.
-Alternatively consult the literate Haskell paper source here.
+Alternatively consult the old literate Haskell paper source here.

 5. Translating a Carneades Argument Evaluation Structure (CAES)

 Carneades Argument Evaluation Structures written in the CarneadesDSL package can now be translated directly into our implementation of Dung's argumentation frameworks by using our translation package CarneadesIntoDung.

 This package is now also available on GitHub.
 Patches and suggestions are more than welcome!

 - Based on: Phan Minh Dung.
 On the acceptability of arguments and its fundamental role in nonmonotonic reasoning, logic programming, and n-person games, Artificial Intelligence 77: 321-357, 1995.

 - Also based on: Martin Caminada.
 An Algorithm for Computing Semi-stable Semantics, ECSQARU 2007, 222-234, 2007.